marissa27/jet-fuel-1/README.md

 # Jet Fuel

 Jet Fuel is a URL shortener application that was our first project building a backend in module 4.
 Jet Fuel allows users to create folders to store long, ugly URLs as shortened URLs.
 The main goal of this application is to redirect a requet at the shortened URL to their longer URL equivalent.
-Each shortened URL belings to a unique folder which is capable of storing any number of URLs.
+Each shortened URL belongs to a unique folder which is capable of storing any number of URLs.
 Our secondary goal is to track URL usage and provide popularity statistics.

 [Original Assignment](http://frontend.turing.io/projects/jet-fuel.html)